Super League: 2022–present: Realignment with RFL, IMG, and grading

 On 22 March 2022, at a Special General Meeting it was announced the RFL and Super League were to officially realign after a majority of clubs voted in favour.
 A new company separate from the RFL was also set up to take care of the commercial side of the sport.

-On the 10 May 2022 the RFL announced it had signed a 12-year deal with sports marketing company IMG to maximise the sports growth.
+On 10 May 2022 the RFL announced it had signed a 12-year deal with sports marketing company IMG to maximise the sports growth.

 IMG announced that they planned to scrap traditional promotion and relegation in favour of a return to licensing, although it would be slightly different to how it was executed before.

 Clubs across all three divisions would be graded A, B or C. Clubs Graded A would be eligible for Super League and be immune from relegation with the rest of Super League being made up of the highest ranking Grade B clubs who could be moved between Super League and the Championship depending on how well they were rated.
 Clubs Graded C would make up the rest of the Championship and League One.
-The overall goal was to have a Super League with 12 Grade A clubs.
+The ultimate goal was to have a Super League with 12 Grade A clubs.

 IMG announced grading criteria in March 2023, with clubs being judged on fandom, on field performances, finances, stadium and catchment.